golobby/container/README.md

 #### Using References

-The `Bind()` method takes a reference of the abstraction type and fills it with the appropriate concrete from the container.
+The `Bind()` method takes a reference of the abstraction type and binds it to the appropriate concrete from the container.

 ```go
 var a Abstraction